colin-gourlay/sundown-sessions/src/content/releases/b/balaam-and-the-angel/the-greatest-story-ever-told/index.md

 ---
 ## About

-The Greatest Story Ever Told is a release by Balaam And The Angel released in 1986.
-It has been featured on 1 Sundown Sessions show.
-Featured tracks include The Wave.
+*The Greatest Story Ever Told* earns its place in the Sundown Sessions catalogue through “The Wave”, a selection that offers a direct route into Balaam And The Angel's work.

+Heard in the context of the full release, “The Wave” is an invitation to explore beyond the track featured on the show.